Robustness Certificates for Neural Networks Against Data Poisoning and Evasion Attacks

 \subsection{PROOF OF THEOREM~\ref{thm:main_pac_guarantee}}

-\begin{proof} Let \(\mathbb{P}\) denote a probability measure on the product space \(\Theta \times \mathcal{S}_\Delta\), where \(\Theta\) is the parameter space of the ML model and \(\mathcal{S}_\Delta\) denotes the set of admissible poisoning perturbation matrices \(\Delta\).
+\begin{proof} Let \(\mathbb{P}\) denote a probability measure on the product space \(\Theta \times \bar{\Lambda}\), where \(\Theta\) is the parameter space of the ML model and \(\bar{\Lambda}\) denotes the general set of admissible poisoning perturbation matrices \(\bar{\Delta}\).
 Our goal is to certify, with high confidence, that the trained model \(h_\theta\) satisfies safety and accuracy constraints even under worst-case poisoning.
 In the main text, this objective is posed as a robust constrained program (RCP) in \eqref{eq:rcp}, where the constraints must hold for all admissible perturbations.

-Because solving the RCP is generally intractable—owing to its dependence on the full uncertainty space and the absence of a closed form for \(f\)—we relax it to a chance-constrained problem (CCP).
+Since solving the RCP is generally intractable—owing to its dependence on the full uncertainty space and the absence of a closed form for \(f\)—we relax it to a chance-constrained problem (CCP).
 The CCP permits violations on at most an \(\epsilon\) fraction of the uncertainty set, which is acceptable from a probabilistic safety perspective.
-In this formulation, we define the violation probability \(\mathbb{V}(\eta)\) as
+In this formulation, we define the violation probability as

 This quantity is the central object of the CCP, capturing the probability that the BC margin \(\eta\) is violated under a random poisoning scenario.
 We say \(\eta\) is \(\epsilon\)-feasible if \(\mathbb{V}(\eta)\le \epsilon\), i.e., the CCP holds with probability at least \(1-\epsilon\).